sr-gi/bitcoin_tools/README.md

 Moreover, bitcoin_tools allows users to set both scriptSig and scriptPubKey fields to whatever script they want to generate, letting the creation and testing of new scripts far beyond the standard ones.
-(The creation of script from scratch is still not part of the code, but hexadecimal scripts created with other tools can be easily inserted into transactions).
+(The creation of script from scratch is still not part of the code, but hexadecimal scripts created with other tools can be easily inserted into transactions).`

+### Dependencies

+The library has the following dependencies (which can be satisfied by using pip install -r requirements.txt):

+ecdsa
+python-bitcoinlib
+qrcode
+Pillow

+Last two are only required for creating qr-codes for private key WIF format.
+They could be avoided if such functionality is not required.

 ### Examples